Siw Malmkvist: Career

 Malmkvist had an acting career in Denmark as well as Sweden.
-Amongst other roles she played the leading role in the film Förälskad i Köpenhamn (1960) and as Eivor in Varning för Jönssonligan (1981).
-She soon also showed to have talent on stage; she had the leading role in the musical Irma la douce.
+Amongst other roles she played the leading role in the film Forelsket i København (1960) and as Eivor in Varning för Jönssonligan (1981).
+She soon also showed talent on stage; she had the leading role in the musical Irma la douce.
 She also participated in the Kar de Mumma-revue at Folkan in 1972, and in the Karl Gerhard show Hej på dig du gamla primadonna at Vasateatern.
-In 1980, she acted as Pippi Långstrump in a play at Folkan in Stockholm.
+In 1980, she played the role of Pippi Longstocking in a play at Folkan in Stockholm.
 She received acclaim for her role as Luise in the musical Nine at Oscarsteatern 1983–84, where she acted against Ernst-Hugo Järegård.
-In later years Malmkvist has acted in the musical I hetaste laget at Nöjesteatern in Malmö.
-In 2008, as Fräulein Schneide in Colin Nutley's version of the musical Cabaret at Stockholms stadsteater.
+In later years, Malmkvist has acted in the musical I hetaste laget at Nöjesteatern in Malmö.
+In 2008, she played Fräulein Schneide in Colin Nutley's version of the musical Cabaret at Stockholms stadsteater.